muratk5n/thirdwave/en/README.md

 ---

-The attack was probably a message to JB while visiting Rzeszów, Poland, right across the border, very close to Lviv.
+The attack was probably a message to JB while visiting Rzeszów, Poland, right across the border, close to Lviv.

 "As focus shifted to Eastern Ukraine, there was a Russian attack on a Western town, Lviv"